Edouard127/DefragTCPSocket/README.md

 "LISTENER_REMOVE": 0x0E, // user<->server Notifies the server that a listener has been removed.
 "HIGHWAY_TOOLS":   0x0F, // user<->server<->client Notifies the server that the user wants to send a highwaytools command.
 "SCREENSHOT":      0x10, // user<->server<->client Notifies the server that the user wants to get a screenshot.
+"GET_JOBS":        0x11, // user<->server<->client Notifies the server that the user wants to get the list of jobs.
 }
 ```